moaatt2/test-blog/docs/_posts/2025-06-22-magus-weave.md

     <canvas class="tutorial_canvas" id="step_03"></canvas>

-4. At the first connection point from step 3, add 1 new small ring (green in the image below) through the 2 large rings pointing down towards the connection point (blue in the image below); these rings should be in opposite corners, not in a row.
+4. At the first connection point from step 3, add 1 new small ring (green in the image below) through the 2 large rings pointing down towards the connection point (blue in the image below); these rings should be in opposite corners, not in the same column.
 When done, it should look something like this:

     <img src="{{ site.baseurl }}{{ page.image_path }}/magus_weave_tutorial_04_c.jpg" class="post-tutorial-image-300">

     <canvas class="tutorial_canvas" id="step_04"></canvas>

 5. Now, we add a second small ring (green in the image below) at the first connection point from step 3.
 This ring should go through the 2 large rings pointing up towards the connection point(blue in the image below) and the small ring from the last step(red in the image below).
-The large rings should be in opposite corners, not in a row.
+The large rings should be in opposite corners, not in the same column.
 When done, it should look something like this:

     <img src="{{ site.baseurl }}{{ page.image_path }}/magus_weave_tutorial_05_c.jpg" class="post-tutorial-image-300">